Original Date: September 1, 2006

-- Mental health, physical health and well-being of child, including medical information and needs.
-This includes determining if a Wraparound Intensive Services (WISe) referral needs to be made for a child or youth with complex behavioral health needs.
+- Mental health, physical health and well-being of the child or youth, including medical information and needs.
+This includes determining if a Wraparound Intensive Services referral needs to be made for a child or youth with complex behavioral health needs.

-- Alternative plan for assessment and treatment if child has been denied mental health or substance abuse services.
+- Alternative plan for assessment and treatment if the child or youth has been denied mental health or substance abuse services.

 - Services to support healthy development and attachment.
 This includes normal childhood activities under the reasonable and prudent parenting standard.

-- Child’s education status, needs and supports.
-Assign tasks and responsibilities as appropriate for child's education to include but not limited to, school enrollment, transportation, referrals for school based services.
+- Child’s or youth’s education status, needs and supports.
+Assign tasks and responsibilities as appropriate for their education to include but not limited to, school enrollment, transportation, referrals for school-based services.

 - Results of the CHET screening and other assessments if available.
-If CHET results are not available, present results at the next scheduled shared planning meeting.
+If CHET results are not available, present results at the next scheduled SPM.

-- Services and activities needed to support the youth in his or her transition to adulthood:
+- Services and activities needed to support the youth in their transition to adulthood:

-- For youth 14 years of age or older as part of transition planning:
+- For youth 14 years of age and older as part of transition planning: